emnify/product-docs/docs/events/mno-events.md

 ### User verification requested

-User signed up or requested another verification email afterward.
+User signed up or requested another verification email.

 :::note
 This event is only needed when customers use [self-signup](#self-signup).